skillerious/SwiftHelp/README.md

 2. Create your feature branch: `git checkout -b feature/myNewFeature`.
 3. Commit changes: `git commit -m "Add new feature"`.
 4. Push branch: `git push origin feature/myNewFeature`.
-5. **Open a Pull Request** explaining your changes.
+5. **Open a Pull Request** describing your improvements.

-We welcome bug fixes, feature suggestions, and any helpful documentation.
+We welcome bug fixes, new features, and updates to documentation.

 ---

 ## License

-*(Choose a license that suits your project, e.g., [MIT License](https://opensource.org/licenses/MIT)):*
+*(Assuming MIT, or whichever you prefer)*

 ```
 MIT License